lu-jim/math-magicians/README.md

 - Open your console and change the current working directory into the destination for this project.
 - Type `git clone`, and then paste the URL copied in the Setup section.
 - Type Enter to finish the installation process.
+- Run `npm i` and after all the dependencies are installed run `npm start`
+### Testing
+- Run `npm run test` at your command line inside the root folder of the project
 ## Authors

 👤 **Luis Fernando Jimenez**